 How many wives did Solomon have?

+Solomon had 700 wives and 300 concubine.
+This can be found in 1 King 11:3 where we read that Solomon “had seven hundred wives, princesses, and three hundred concubines.”
 These wives and concubines were from heathen nations that opposed the the worship of the God of Israel.
-They were, “Of the nations concerning which the Lord said unto the children of Israel, Ye shall not go in to them, neither shall they come in unto you: for surely they will turn away your heart after their gods: Solomon clave unto these in love.”
-(1Kings 11:2).
+They were, “Of the nations concerning which the Lord said unto the children of Israel, ye shall not go in to them, neither shall they come in unto you: for surely they will turn away your heart after their gods: Solomon clave unto these in love” (1Kings 11:2).

 In Old Testament times, it was common for kings to have many wives.
 This practice was called polygamy.
 History reveals that Solomon was very aggressive in his foreign policy.
 In ancient days, it was customary for a lesser king to give his daughter in marriage to a king of greater power or authority.